 In 1991, the members of the co-op voted to change its name to "Santa Barbara Student Housing Co-ops," (SBSHC) in order to be more descriptive of its activities and to emphasize its relationship with the UCSB campus.
 The co-op also began a management arrangement with the North American Students of Cooperation (NASCO), an umbrella student co-op organization.
 NASCO provided SBSHC with an executive director that also served as the West Coast Developer and combined consulting efforts to get the co-op back on it’s feet.

 In 1994 the tireless work and dedication of co-opers led to the acquisition of Dashain House.
 As a themed vegetarian house, Dashain was the first building within the co-op to have it's own meal plan.
 Initially it was going to be called the House of Seitan, but Dashain sounded friendlier as it also paid homage to a house pet.
+In 2018, the house was renamed to Dolores in honor of Dolores Huerta, a farmworkers rights activist in California.
 In 1997, the co-op bought Biko House, named for Steven Biko, the Black Nationalist student leader and revolutionary who fought and died in the struggle to end apartheid in South Africa.
 Biko is a house for people of color and their allies committed to fighting racism.

 In 2011, SBSHC purchased its fifth house, the Thomas Merton House, as an Interfaith Themed house.
 Purchased from the previous owner, the University Religious Center, SBSHC strives to continue positive and challenging discussions around faith and cooperation.